Meet the Carolina Family Engagement Center Team

 Regional Liaison-Pee Dee region

 Ranina Outing has worked on a variety of research projects at the University of South Carolina.
 She has many years of experience in administration, providing training, technical assistance and coordinating programs.
-She earned a B.S. degree in Business Management with a Master of Business in Healthcare Administration.
+She earned a B.S. degree in Business Management with a Master of Business in Healthcare Administration and a Master of Public Health with a focus on improving the life and wellbeing of individuals through a combination of analysis, psychology, social work, and methodologies.
 Ranina is a leader, which she demonstrates through helping, teaching, and supporting others.
 She is an active advocate for education and human welfare, determined to continuously develop her expertise in community, school and worksite settings.

 Lorilei Swanson, LMFT, LPC, PhD